 Moreover, “fat fasting” is another ketone-boosting approach that mimics the effects of fasting.

-It involves consuming about 1,000 calories per day, 85–90% of which come from fat.
-This combination of low calorie and very high fat intake may help you achieve ketosis quickly.
+It involves consuming approximately 700–1,100 calories per day, around 80% of which come from fat.
+This combination of low calorie intake and very high fat intake may help you achieve ketosis quickly (

-Because a fat fast is so low in protein and calories, it should be followed for a maximum of three to five days to prevent an excessive loss of muscle mass.
-It may also be difficult to adhere to for more than a couple of days.
+Because a fat fast is inadequate in protein and most vitamins and minerals, it should be followed for a maximum of 3–5 days.
+In fact, it may be difficult to adhere to for more than a couple of days.

-Fasting, intermittent fasting and a “fat fast” can all help you get into ketosis relatively quickly.
+Fasting, intermittent fasting, and a “fat fast” can all help you get into ketosis relatively quickly.

-Achieving ketosis requires a protein intake that is adequate but not excessive.
+Achieving ketosis requires a protein intake that’s adequate but not excessive.

-The classic ketogenic diet used in epilepsy patients is restricted in both carbs and protein to maximize ketone levels.
+The classic ketogenic diet used in people with epilepsy restricts both carbs and protein to maximize ketone levels.

-However, for most people, cutting back on protein to increase ketone production isn’t a healthy practice.
+However, for most people, drastically cutting their protein intake to increase ketone production isn’t a healthy practice.

-First, it’s important to consume enough protein to supply the liver with amino acids that can be used for gluconeogenesis, which translates to "making new glucose."
+First, it’s important to consume enough protein to supply the liver with amino acids that can be used for gluconeogenesis, or making glucose (

-In this process, your liver provides glucose for the few cells and organs in your body that can’t use ketones as fuel, such as your red blood cells and portions of the kidneys and brain.
+In this process, your liver provides glucose for the few cells and organs in your body that can’t use ketones as fuel, such as your red blood cells and portions of your kidneys and brain (

 Second, protein intake should be high enough to maintain muscle mass when carb intake is low, especially during weight loss.

-In one study of 17 obese men, following a ketogenic diet providing 30% of calories from protein for four weeks led to blood ketone levels of 1.52 mmol/L, on average.
-This is well within the 0.5–3.0 mmol/L range of nutritional ketosis (34).
+In one study in 17 men with obesity, following a ketogenic diet providing 30% of calories from protein for 4 weeks led to blood ketone levels of 1.52 mmol/L, on average.
+This is well within the 0.5–3 mmol/L range of nutritional ketosis (